AnthonyPoncet/mygift/README.md

 what you will receive will be hide to you.
 As a buyer, you will also have the possibility to have a "buy list".

-As now, the website is quite limited but allows you to:
+As of now, the website is quite limited but allows you to:
 - Create and manage your own wishlist
 - Add friend and manage your friend list
 - Access to your friend wishlist
 - As a friend, be able to say I am interested, I want to bought or I have bought a given gift
-- Possibility to create and manage events
 - A bought list that summarize all you have to buy
 - As a friend, add/propose secretly a gift